avbutenko/AVBProject/README.md

 # How to install
 ## PC
 - Download all files from

 ## Android
+- Download AVBProject/Builds/AndroidBuild/android-build.apk file
-Follow standard instructions from your mobile to install .apk files
+- Follow standard instructions from your mobile to install this file

 # Controls
 ## PC